Information and Procedures for Requesting an 201 Level Language Course Substitution

 - Describe support services and accommodations utilized during any previous language course attempts (e.g. tutoring, meeting with instructors one-on-one, etc.).

 - Although not required, supporting documentation from a student’s prior second language instructor(s) can accompany the student’s substitution request.
-Such a letter should outline the student’s progress or lack thereof with the course material, the student’s performance as compared to peers, whether or not the student requested assistance or attended office hours for support, and any additional pertinent feedback.
+Such a letter should outline the student’s progress or lack thereof with the course material, the student’s performance as compared to peers, state whether the student requested assistance or attended office hours for support, and any additional pertinent feedback.

 - Once the student’s course substitution request is submitted, all relevant information will be reviewed by an SDS Disability Specialist who will respond to the student within two weeks with the status of the request.
 If additional information is needed to complete the processing of the request, such as additional disability documentation, the Disability Specialist will notify the student.
-Follow up with the student may be necessary to gather additional information.

 - The Disability Specialist will notify the student of the decision.
 If the L201 substitution request is granted, the Disability Specialist will notify the University Registrar in writing and will document the L201 substitution in the student’s online advising record.